ElectronSz/stabilize-cli/README.md

 ## 💻 Commands

-All commands are run using the `stabilize` executable.
+All commands are run using the `stabilize-cli` executable.

 | Command                            | Description                                                                 |
 | ---------------------------------- | --------------------------------------------------------------------------- |